Porsche 928 From ‘Risky Business’ Sold For Way More Than We Expected

 Apart from being a film star, the Porsche 928 is notably the car Cruise used to learn how to drive a manual.
 It isn't the one that met its doom at the bottom of Lake Michigan.
 Rather, it's one of three on-screen cars driven during filming and one of the two cars used in the iconic car chase scene.

 Just a bit of a trivia, Risky Business writer and director Paul Brickman chose the 928 over the Porsche 911 because he thought the latter looked "too mundane" compared to the former.
-Originally painted green but later turned to tan for its role, this particular 928 became part of a climate-controlled private collection.
+Originally painted green but later turned to tan for its role, this particular 928 became part of a climate-controlled private collection after its movie stint.

 Barrett-Jackson didn't disclose the wealthy buyer of this famous 928 but for what it's worth, it sold for way more than we expected even with its celebrity status.
 Safe to say, its new owner should be very happy owning a piece of Hollywood history.